 Health authorities have highlighted data completeness in real-world data from electronic health records (EHRs) as a key component of data integrity and a shortcoming of observational data.
 Fortunately, natural language processing (NLP) has proven beneficial in addressing missingness, particularly in oncology EHRs where clinical notes often hide essential information, by automating the approach and improving the completeness of these details at scale.

-In this study, researchers from Huntsman Cancer Institute, NYU Grossman School of Medicine, and Flatiron Health developed a high-performing NLP algorithm to extract ECOG PS from unstructured EHR sources for patients starting new treatments across 21 distinct cancer types.
+In this study, researchers from Huntsman Cancer Institute, NYU Grossman School of Medicine, and Flatiron Health successfully developed a high-performing NLP algorithm to extract Eastern Cooperative Oncology Group Performance Status (ECOG PS) from unstructured EHR sources for patients starting new treatments across 21 distinct cancer types.

 Why this matters

 Utilizing natural language processing algorithms can help tackle critical challenges associated with RWD, including data missingness.
 Moreover, it can facilitate the achievement of a fundamental benefit offered by RWD: the ability to aggregate extensive longitudinal clinical information from large patient cohorts, leading to high-quality clinical research.
-This advancement improves our ability to answer meaningful research questions and brings significant advantages to healthcare providers, regulatory stakeholders, and, above all, patients.
+This advancement improves our ability to answer meaningful research questions and brings significant advantages to healthcare providers, HTA, regulatory stakeholders, and, above all, patients.